jcoudsi/jquery.basic.bbcode.texteditor/README.md

 Features
 --------
-This text editor provides the following options :
+This text editor provides the following options using some BBCode tags :

 - Text format :
   - bold